mriener/gausspyplus/README.md

-If you do not already have Python 3.5, you can install the [Anaconda Scientific Python distribution](https://store.continuum.io/cshop/anaconda/), which comes pre-loaded with numpy, scipy, and h5py.
+If you do not already have Python 3.5, you can install the [Anaconda Scientific Python distribution](https://store.continuum.io/cshop/anaconda/), which comes pre-loaded with numpy and scipy.

 ### Optional Dependencies